As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 For most buyers, Repel is the better choice.
 The wind resistance, Teflon coating, fiberglass construction, and lifetime guarantee make it a significantly better performing umbrella for real-world use.
 The price difference is justified by the durability and performance gap.

-Totes makes sense if fashion and color variety are priorities, or if you specifically need the ultra-compact Totes Micro for a small clutch bag.
+Totes makes sense if fashion and color variety are priorities, if you specifically need an ultra-compact micro size for a small clutch bag, or if budget is the main constraint for light-rain only use.

 Frequently Asked Questions